-You May Also Like125 Years: A History in Objects Continues Five Things: Summer 2021 Seen+Heard: Summer 2021
+You May Also Like125 Years: A History in Objects Continues Seen+Heard: Fall 2021 Five Things: Fall 2021

 Tardigrades, often called water bears or moss piglets, belong to an elite category of animals known as extremophiles—which, by definition, means they’re almost indestructible.
 Nearly microscopic, tardigrades can go up to 30 years without food or water, and live at temperatures as cold as absolute zero or above boiling, and at pressures six times that of the ocean’s deepest trenches.
 This resiliency is in part due to a unique protein in their bodies called Dsup—short for “damage suppressor”—that protects their DNA.